ohturuokasovellus/OhtuRuokasovellus/documentation/developersGuide.md

 ## Table of contents

 1. Setting Up the Development Environment
-2. Code Structure
-3. Technology stack
+2. Technology stack
+3. Code structure
+4. Security
-4. CI/CD pipeline
+5. CI/CD pipeline

 ## Setting up the development environment
 To set up the development environment, follow these steps: